 Trying Something New?
-Don’t Miss Out on the R&D Tax Credit
+Don’t Miss Out on R&D Tax Credits for Manufacturing

 Many manufacturers are eligible, but only 1 in 20 claim the research and development tax credit.
 You may be surprised about what qualifies.

 If you’re “taking a chance” or “trying something new” with a manufacturing process or product, don’t miss out on the research and development (R&D) tax credit.
 Many manufacturers are eligible, but only one in 20 claim it.

 The R&D tax credit could offset income tax expenses related to innovations, such as:

 - automating a paint line with robotics

 - going from manual to automated spraying methods

 - designing or redesigning an assembly line

 - using a pump or dispense system in a different way

 Contact your company’s tax department or tax analyst about projects that could qualify as research and development.
 You may be pleasantly surprised.